yunguan-wang/MisTic-Wanglab/README.md

                     detected_transcripts=detected_transcripts)
 ```

-This will not only import the data into the `misc` object, but also perform data curation and generate features necessary for model training and transcript reassignment.
+This will not only import the data into the `mistic` object, but also perform data curation and generate features necessary for model training and transcript reassignment.

 Note that the function will create a `molecule_id` column for the `detected_transcripts` file.
 The first record will be `tx_0`, the second will be `tx_1`, etc..